opening-up-chatgpt/.github/profile/README.md

 # Guide
 We have three things here:
 1. A [live table](https://opening-up-chatgpt.github.io/) of open LLM+RLHF projects with fine-grained data on degrees of openness
-2. A repository holding the data that underlies the table, open for community contributions
+2. A repository holding [the underlying data](https://github.com/opening-up-chatgpt/opening-up-chatgpt.github.io/tree/main/projects), in human readable yaml files open for community contributions
-3. An more free-form awesomelist of open ChatGTP alternatives projects that we use to crowdsource discovery of new models
+3. An more free-form [awesomelist](https://github.com/opening-up-chatgpt/opening-up-chatgpt.github.io##opening-up-chatgpt-a-curated-list-to-track-openness-transparency-and-accountability-in-instruction-following-text-generators-) of open ChatGTP alternatives projects that we use to crowdsource discovery of new models